 Also, in both cases, the error bars suggested that both studies may have some (not all) patients who had significantly faster platelet recovery with papaya drug, but a large majority didn’t.

 As the immune system of each individual is different, the drop of platelet count can vary accordingly.
 Therefore, varying platelet counts should be normalized as percentage change from the baseline to show robust changes across cohort.
-Additionally, weak effects, studies lacking patient blinding to the drug, as well as dubious statistics in the experiment suggests that the it needs more research in different conditions to conclude Caripill as an effective drug to increase platelets.
+Additionally, weak effects, studies lacking patient blinding to the drug, and dubious statistics in the experiment suggests that it needs more research in different conditions to conclude Caripill as an effective drug to increase platelets.

 A normal recovery pattern of dengue infection (clinical course) as shown in figure above has the same timeline as the two studies showing papaya drug and control groups.

-Moreover, there is no mention of what the loss or gain of platelets means in terms of clinical symptoms within the 8-10 days course of dengue infection, which means the studies do not show if the symptoms such as fever or pain are reduced due to Caripill.
+Moreover, there is no mention of what the loss or gain of platelets means in terms of clinical symptoms within the 8-10 day’s course of dengue infection, which means the studies do not show if the symptoms such as fever or pain are reduced because of Caripill.
 Also, there is no data that suggests that the viral load or viraemia (see figure above) is reduced due to the papaya drug, which is the real indicator of drug efficacy.

-Hence, it is highly likely that dengue patients are returning to normal health without any treatments.
+Hence, it is highly likely that dengue patients are returning to normal health with no treatments.
 That is, similar to other non-life-threatening viral infections, patients’ innate immune system develops antibodies against dengue serotypes without external interventions.
-Even if Caripill has an effect on increasing platelets, it does not reflect on the recovery of the dengue symptoms or protect from getting dengue hemorrhagic fever.
+Even if Caripill influences increasing platelets, it does not reflect on the recovery of the dengue symptoms or protect from getting dengue hemorrhagic fever.

 Independent journalism that speaks truth to power and is free of corporate and political control is possible only when people start contributing towards the same.
 Please consider donating towards this endeavour to fight fake news and misinformation.